 An example of such assistance is the so-called “thalassemia camps” in India.
 More than 10,000 children are born with this condition every year in India alone, resulting in an extremely high need for transplants.
 DKMS cooperates with local NGOs and transplantation clinics that organize events where pediatric thalassemia patients and their siblings provide buccal swab samples for HLA typing.
 DKMS covers the costs of the typing.
 The samples from the camps, which many families travel a significant distance to reach, are analyzed in our high-throughput laboratory, the DKMS Life Science Lab in Dresden, and clinical matching reports are provided.
 In cases where there is no matching sibling for a sick child, there still remains some hope that an unrelated donor might be a match or that a haploidentical transplantation (half-matched related donor such as a parent) is a feasible alternative.
 A publication about the scope and impact of the program is available in the Pediatric Hematology Oncology Journal.

-So far, our laboratory has typed over 50,100 samples under the DKMS Free HLA Typing Program.
-We were able to identify over 3,700 potential family donors and more than 1,500 children were given a second chance at life.
+So far, our laboratory has typed over 53,400 samples under the DKMS Free HLA Typing Program.
+We were able to identify over 4,000 potential family donors and more than 1,600 children were given a second chance at life.

 Please contact Access to Transplantation.

-Our program to advance treatment and care through infrastructural support and knowledge sharing: This program focuses on making a sustainable contribution toward the enhancement of high-quality and affordable hematopoietic stem cell transplantation.
+Our program to advance treatment and care through infrastructural support and knowledge sharing: This program focuses on making a sustainable contribution towards the enhancement of high-quality and affordable hematopoietic stem cell transplantation.
 This comprises funding for non-profit hospitals and organizations in countries with a shortage of resources, to help them deliver appropriate treatment as well as training for physicians and nurses to advance the level of care.

 Please contact Access to Transplantation.

-In addition, we regularly invite members of the medical community to symposia to discuss best-practice examples and to foster the exchange of expertise, an important benefit when it comes to providing patients with the best possible care.
+Furthermore, we regularly invite members of the medical community to symposia to discuss best-practice examples and to foster the exchange of expertise, an important benefit when it comes to providing patients with the best possible care.
 This also allows us to keep healthcare professionals up to date about recent developments, processes and services of DKMS, including the support programs that we offer to transplant center coordinators, search units and registries.

 Please contact Transplant Center Services.